-Air travelers encounter long security lines at National despite revamped security checkpoints
+Air travelers encounter long security lines at National despite revamped checkpoints

 Cicely Simpson, 47, a lobbyist and leadership coach who splits her time between Nashville and Washington, said she grew worried when she saw the “sea of people” waiting to be screened Sunday morning.

-“I saw that line, I thought: ‘Yeah, I’m going to have to find a new flight,’ ” she said.
+“I saw that line.
+I thought, ‘Yeah, I’m going to have to find a new flight,’ ” she said.
 But Simpson, a frequent flier who has been making the journey between the two cities for two decades, is a member of the TSA PreCheck and CLEAR programs and said she was able to “breeze through.”
 But for those in the regular queue, “it was definitely the worst I’ve ever seen it for holiday travel,” she said.

 Reagan National Airport celebrates opening of new TSA checkpoints, nearing end of a $1 billion upgrade

 The longer lines at National and warnings to be prepared for waits at airports across the country come as almost 6.5 million people passed through Transportation Security Administration gates nationwide between Friday and Sunday.
-Friday set a pandemic-era record for traveler volume and the agency is expecting to screen 20 million people through next Sunday, a number approaching 2019 levels.
+Friday set a pandemic-era record for traveler volume, and the agency is expecting to screen 20 million people through next Sunday, a number approaching 2019 levels.

 Despite the delays, officials reported no major problems during the first weekend of the holiday season.